g-andradd/GabrielAlmeida/README.md

 Welcome to my GitHub profile!
 I'm Gabriel Almeida, a software engineering student with a passion for technology.
 I love exploring new technologies and learning about different programming languages.
 Sports and esports also have a special place in my heart. :computer:🎮:basketball:

 ## What I'm currently up to
-- :bookmark_tabs: Studying Java, PHP, Python and English
+- :bookmark_tabs: Studying Java, PHP and English
 - :pencil2: I’m working on [Sortech](https://sortech.com.br/)
 - :gear: Learning Clean Architecture principles